MichaeltheCoder7/OML_GPT/README.md

 ## Milestones

 A [milestone](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/tracking-the-progress-of-your-work-with-milestones) groups issues that are expected to be delivered at some point in time.
-It also allows ordering (prioritizing) theses issues and tracking their progress (percentage of issues completed so far).
+It also allows ordering (prioritizing) these issues and tracking their progress (percentage of issues completed so far).
 In the scrum context, a milestone can be used as a sprint.
-So, you can create your sprints and give them names like Sprint1, Sprint2, etc. and set their due dates respectively.
+So, you can create your sprints and give them names like Sprint1, Sprint2, etc., and set their due dates respectively.

 ## Projects